 DOJ-DEA HELL BENT ON GETTING AROUND RUAN

 “Jessica Fujimaki suffered from a rare disorder called arachnoiditis.
-A common cause of this very painful and irreversible health issues is a error or “sloppy technique” of a practitioner doing a ESI procedure ( Epidural Spinal Injection).
-Anything that is injected into the spinal fluid must not only be sterile but must be preservative free and only a SOLUTION – NOT A SUSPENSION.
-ESI involve the injecting of a corticosteroid in the EPIDURAL SPACE – NOT IN THE SPINAL FLUID.
+A common cause of this very painful and irreversible health issue is an error or “sloppy technique” of a practitioner doing an ESI procedure ( Epidural Spinal Injection).
+Anything that is injected into the spinal fluid must not only be sterile but must be preservative-free and only a SOLUTION – NOT A SUSPENSION.
+ESI involves injecting a corticosteroid in the EPIDURAL SPACE – NOT IN THE SPINAL FLUID.

-Jessica Fujimaki, 42, died in December, shortly after the DEA shut down her pain doctor.
+Jessica Fujimaki, 42, died shortly after the DEA shut down her pain doctor in December.
 Image via GoFundMe campaign.

-If the practitioner pushes the needle “a tad too far’ and accidentally injects the corticosteroid into the spinal fluid and the patients ends up with a VERY PAINFUL and IRREVERSIBLE MEDICAL ISSUE.
-Outcomes – such as Jessica Fujimaki – is potentially what happens when these patients lose any/all pain management.
-Likewise for Danny & Gretchen Elliott,
+If the practitioner pushes the needle “a tad too far’ and accidentally injects the corticosteroid into the spinal fluid.
+The patient ends up with a VERY PAINFUL and IRREVERSIBLE MEDICAL ISSUE.
+Outcomes – such as Jessica Fujimaki – are potentially what happens when these patients lose any/all pain management.
+Likewise, for Danny & Gretchen Elliott,

 As long as our law/judicial system is entitled to qualified immunity https://leb.fbi.gov/articles/legal-digest/legal-digest-qualified-immunity-how-it-protects-law-enforcement-officers it would seem that they will do as they damn please and they have no consequences.”

-THEY CREATE THEIR TARGETS: POMPY, PAIN AND PROSECUTION
+THEY CREATE THEIR TARGETS: POMPY, PAINFUL AND PROSECUTION

-Therefore, Congress did not even leave it to DEA to perform one of its core CSA functions—the scheduling of controlled substances— without health care agency oversight and evaluation.
+Therefore, without health care agency oversight and evaluation, Congress did not even leave it to DEA to perform one of its core CSA functions—the scheduling of controlled substances.
 See id. § 811(b) (“The Attorney General shall, before initiating proceedings . . . [to schedule or reschedule a drug] . . . request from the [HHS] Secretary a scientific and medical evaluation, . . .
 The recommendations of the Secretary to the Attorney General shall be binding . . . as to such scientific and medical matters.”).